kannibalox/pyrosimple/docs/advanced.md

 In the above example for the `queue` job, `downloading_max` counts started-but-incomplete items including those that ignore commands.
 Only if there are fewer of these items in the client than that number, a new item will be started.
-This is the queue\'s length and thus the most important parameter.
+This is the queue's length and thus the most important parameter.

 The queue *never* stops any items, i.e. `downloading_max` is not